code16/sharp/docs/guide/commands.md

 }
 ```

-The API is the same as building a standard entity form (see [Building an Entity Form](building-entity-form.md)).
+The API is the same as building a standard Form (see [Building an Entity Form](building-entity-form.md)).

 Once this method has been declared, a form will be prompted in a modal to the user as he clicks on the Command.
+The
-The optional `public function formModalTitle(): string` method may return the custom title of this modal, if needed.
+optional `public function formModalTitle(): string` method may return the custom title of this modal, if needed.

 Then, is the `execute()` method, you can grab the entered value, and even to handle the validation: